katalinawinemixer/human-ai-design-system/docs/accessibility-notes.md

 - Confirm mobile tap targets remain comfortable on narrow screens.
 - Check that status, confidence, and source quality are understandable without relying on color.
 - Recheck contrast when adding new palettes, chart colors, or lower-emphasis text.
+- Confirm the states and motion section remains understandable when motion is paused.
-- Add reduced-motion handling before introducing animation beyond simple hover or transition states.
+- Confirm reduced-motion handling before introducing animation beyond simple hover or transition states.

 ## Follow-On Project Notes